-The Company has framed a CSR Policy in compliance with the provisions of the Companies Act, 2013 and Rules made thereunder.
 The CSR Policy provides for carrying out CSR activities in respect of those areas as provided in Schedule VII of the Companies Act, 2013.
 The CSR Policy of the Company can be accessed at the website of the Company at www.irisclothings.in.